buildbuddy-io/buildbuddy/docs/rbe-platforms.md

 ```
 --remote_default_exec_properties=container-registry-username=USERNAME
---remote_default_exec_properties=container-registry-password=PASSWORD
+--remote_default_exec_properties=container-registry-password=ACCESS_TOKEN
 ```

-For the password, we recommend generating a short lived token using the appropriate utility for your cloud provider.
+For the values of `USERNAME` and `ACCESS_TOKEN`, we recommend generating a short lived token using the appropriate utility for your cloud provider.

-For GCR (Google Container Registry):
+For GCR (Google Container Registry), the username must be `_dcgcloud_token` and a token can be generated with `gcloud auth print-access-token`:

 ```
 --remote_default_exec_properties=container-registry-username=_dcgcloud_token
 --remote_default_exec_properties=container-registry-password="$(gcloud auth print-access-token)"
 ```

-For Amazon ECR (Elastic Container Registry) (replace `REGION` with the region matching the ECR image URL):
+For Amazon ECR (Elastic Container Registry), the username must be `AWS` and a token can be generated with `aws ecr get-login-password --region REGION` (replace `REGION` with the region matching the ECR image URL):

 ```
 --remote_default_exec_properties=container-registry-username=AWS